CoryG89/coryg89.github.com/_posts/2013-06-15-easily-access-webcam-with-cammanjs.md

 ---
 layout: post
-title: "Easily Access Webcam With CamMan.js"
+title: "Easily Access Webcam with CamMan.js"
 listTitle: "CamMan.js"
 group: "Project"
 description: "A JavaScript library and event-based API for managing and accessing the webcam and microphone using WebRTC."